ariaboys009-glitch/bank-Time-deposit/README.md

 bank UCI Dataset

-This dataset is widely used for educational purposes in healthcare analytics, and data mining research.
+This dataset is widely used for educational purposes in financial analytics, and data mining research.

 ##